iosg073/Notes-CODE-Django-1st-Repo/readme.md

 In this lesson, we will be focusing on the many features that Django provide us to set up and maintain our database and models.

+You should be well aqcuianted on what models do, they will work in a similar way to how they did in a MERN stack application.

 ## We Do: Set Up a Django Application (10 minutes / 0:10)

 Let's start by making a directory for our project: